babymagnum/kukelola_flutter/README.md

 # Basic packages used

-1. mobx for state management
+1. getx for state management, route management, dependency injection
 2. get_it for dependency injection
-3. http & dio for http request, http package use for optionally call request that doesnt support serialize with dio
+3. dio for http request, http package use for optionally call request that doesnt support serialize with dio
-4. flutter_html for support html tag (load http tag string)
-5. flutter_masked_text for masked the textfield
-6. shimmer for create shimmer loading like facebook
+4. shimmer for create shimmer loading like facebook
-7. connectivity for check the device connection
+5. connectivity for check the device connection
-8. shared_preferences for save local data
+6. shared_preferences for save local data
-9. etc
+7. etc

 # Networking schema